osoner/countly-documentation/faq/technical.md

 We are using [Node.js](http://nodejs.org/) and [MongoDB](http://www.mongodb.org/).
 Both backend and frontend are completely written in javascript.
 You can take a look at the [API code](https://github.com/Countly/countly-server/blob/master/api/api.js) which collects data from client SDKs and writes this data to database.

 ##How are event and session data sent to Countly?
 As the user opens the application, Countly SDK starts collecting data the way you define.
-Events and sessions are collected and then sent to Countly (or your) servers using HTTP request every 60 seconds.
+Events and sessions are collected and then sent to Countly (or your) servers using HTTP srequest every 60 seconds.

 ##Does Countly show my data in real-time?
 All reports and charts are shown in real-time.
 There are no batch processes running in the background to visualize or collect data, so you don't have to wait for the next process to run.